Enel Green Power: Lawsuits

 On 11 November 2014, the United States Attorney for the Northern District of Oklahoma filed suit against Enel's subsidiary Osage Wind LLC, an 84-turbine industrial wind project in Osage County, Okla.
 In the suit, the United States alleges that Enel and Osage Wind are illegally converting minerals owned by the Osage Nation, a Native American tribe that has owned all mineral rights in the county since 1871.
 Osage Wind has insisted that it is not mining and needs no permit.
 The company says that it has already spent nearly $300 million on the project, which is being built on privately owned fee land, not land held in trust for American Indians.
 In 2015, the 10th U.S. Circuit Court of Appeals rules that construction of the turbines deprived the tribe of its property rights.
 In 2019, The U.S. Supreme Court declined to consider an appeal of this decision.

 Osage Wind LLC and a second and adjacent Enel wind project, Mustang Run, were also embroiled in cases before the Oklahoma Supreme Court in which the Osage Nation and Osage County, Oklahoma, challenged the constitutional legitimacy of permits for both projects.
 In 2016, Court found in Osage Wind LLC's favor.

+In December 2023, a federal court ruled that Enel subsidiaries Osage Wind, Enel Kansas, and EGPNA must remove the wind turbines installed at the Osage Wind project in northern Oklahoma for failing to obtain proper mineral rights from the Osage Nation.
+Following a removal order issued in December 2024, Enel appealed the decision to the U.S. Court of Appeals for the Tenth Circuit.
+In March 2025, the court granted a temporary stay of enforcement on the removal order pending the resolution of the appeal.